Sandhya Ray

+In 2024, Lok Sabha Election Sandhya Ray defeated INC's Phool Singh Baraiya by a margin of 64,840 votes.

 Personal life

-Ray was born to father Sabharam Tainguriya and mother Ram Katori Bai Tainguriya on 4 January 1974 in Kamra, Morena in Madhya Pradesh.
+Ray was born to father Sabharam Tainguriya and mother Ram Katori Bai Tainguriya in Kamra, Morena in Madhya Pradesh.
 She did her Master of Arts and Bachelor of Law from Jiwaji University, Barkatullah Vishwavidyalaya, Bhopal and Government State Level Law College, Bhopal.
 She married Suman Ray on 16 April 1984, with whom she has two sons and a daughter.
 Ray is an advocate and agriculturalist by profession.